liheci5669/scryfall-image-batch-downloader_en/README.md

 Original project and repository: https://github.com/kintsuba/scryfall-image-batch-downloader

+UPDATE: Didn't work, it's a static page and thus you can't search the cards.
+It was worth an attempt though.

 # Scryfall Image Batch Downloader

 Scryfall Image Batch Downloader(SIBD) provides an easy and straightforward way to download images from Scryfall in batches for any card.